openeuler-mirror/compass-ci/doc/manual/test-oss-project.en.md

 Perform the following steps to add the information of the code repository to be tested to the **upstream-repos** repository (https://gitee.com/wu_fengguang/upstream-repos) in YAML format:

-1. Fork the code repository to be tested and clone it to the local host.
+1. Fork the upstream-repos repository and clone it to the local host.
 This document uses the **backlight** repository (https://github.com/baskerville/backlight) as an example.

 ![](./../pictures/fork_blacklight.png)